David Briskin. Photo by Karolina Kuras.

 Danses Avec La Plume on Nijinsky in Paris

 Prior to moving to Canada, Mr. Briskin lived and worked for 23 years as a conductor in New York City, working in opera, ballet and in concert.
-He conducted for seven years with the American Ballet Theatre at the Metropolitan Opera House, New York’s City Center, and in major opera houses throughout the world and was a seasonal conductor for New York City Ballet.
-He has conducted nearly all the major North American ballet companies.
+He conducted for seven years with American Ballet Theatre at the Metropolitan Opera House, New York City Center and in major opera houses throughout the world and was a seasonal conductor for New York City Ballet.
+In addition, he has worked with nearly all the major North American ballet companies.

 Highly in demand internationally as a guest conductor, Mr. Briskin has appeared regularly with The Royal Ballet, Covent Garden, The Royal Swedish Ballet and The Royal Danish Ballet.
 In 2018, he conducted three world premieres as part of San Francisco Ballet’s Unbound Festival.
 Last season, Mr. Briskin conducted the Canadian premiere of Joby Talbot's Everest with Calgary Opera, for which he was nominated The Betty Mitchell Award for Outstanding Musical Direction.
 In 2019, he will join Houston Ballet for their New York City Center season.

 Mr. Briskin has appeared with orchestras and opera companies throughout Europe, Asia and North America including the Pittsburgh, Detroit, Baltimore, Cincinnati Pops, Indianapolis, Windsor and Shanghai Symphony Orchestras, as well as Calgary Opera, Manitoba Opera, Opera Carolina, Lake George Opera and Sarasota Opera.